josephgarnier/cpp-starter-project-cmake/README.md

 (cd ./build && cmake --build . --target docs)
 ```

-Optionnaly, you might want to [**install**](https://cmake.org/cmake/help/latest/command/install.html#command:install) your project in directory [defined by cmake](https://cmake.org/cmake/help/latest/variable/CMAKE_INSTALL_PREFIX.html), or conversely you may want to **uninstall** it.
+Optionally, you might want to [**install**](https://cmake.org/cmake/help/latest/command/install.html#command:install) your project in directory [defined by cmake](https://cmake.org/cmake/help/latest/variable/CMAKE_INSTALL_PREFIX.html), or conversely you may want to **uninstall** it.
 In a terminal, write these commands:

 ```bash
 (cd ./build && sudo cmake --build . --target install)